Best Weighted Blankets for Hot Sleepers

 What is the purpose of a weighted blanket?

-Weighted blankets can serve many benefits, including improved sleep, reduced anxiety, and help with sensory issues.
+Blankets with added weight can serve many benefits, including improved sleep, reduced anxiety, and help with sensory issues.
 The added weight can serve as deep pressure stimulation, which is thought to help increase oxytocin, serotonin, and melatonin while reducing cortisol.

 Do weighted blankets help you sleep?